 Clare Sands is a passionate and alluring unique force in Irish music.
 A sixth generation fiddler and multi-instrumentalist creating an eclectic & energetic Folk sound rooted in Irish Traditional music, the remarkably versatile musician, composer, performer, and singer-songwriter is an unstoppable artist to be reckoned with.
 By day, the award-winning young artist has an ever evolving and extraordinary musical career, whilst by night, Sands is a black belt holding several world medals representing Ireland in martial arts, with warrior-like lightning bolt energy, both on and off stage.

-The Cork-based artist with deep family roots in Northern Ireland and County Wexford, took up the fiddle at the age of three, learning tunes from her father Seamus on a weekly basis while her mother Susan introduced her to the Blues.
-Described as an ‘Irish fiddle playing reincarnation of Janis Joplin’, Sands has been wowing audiences around the world with her groundbreaking style, gravelly vocals, exceptional performance, and infinite energy.
+The Cork-born artist with deep family roots in Northern Ireland and County Wexford, took up the fiddle at the age of three, learning tunes from her father Seamus on a weekly basis while her mother Susan introduced her to the Blues.
+Described as an ‘An empowering, exceptional talent, channeling the music of her ancestors to create the sound of a new Ireland’, Sands has been wowing audiences around the world with her groundbreaking style, gravelly vocals, exceptional performance, and infinite energy.

 Her debut album ‘Join Me at The Table‘ was released in October 2016 to critical acclaim.
 Recorded by musician and producer Christian Best of Monique Studios, Cork, and entirely self-composed with Clare playing the majority of instruments, it is an eclectic mix of jazz, folk, and Irish traditional music.
 Clare’s latest record, which saw her work with renowned novelist and playwright Cónal Creedon, and award-winning producer Jimmy Smyth, consists of a five track EP recorded in her Cork City basement after travelling around Cuba and Central America ‘The Basement Sessions‘ (2019) further explored this potent mix which proved to be ‘magical & moving, powerful yet delicate, ephemeral & ethereal, yet durable.’

 ‘An impassioned voice and musical genius on stage.
 A unique force in Irish music’ – Hotpress Magzine.